AvishkaVishwa/USB-to-UART-TTL-Converter-Design/README.md

 </p>

 I would like to give a huge shoutout and sincere thanks to **[PCBWay](https://www.pcbway.com/)** for sponsoring the PCB fabrication of this project!

-The **build quality, silkscreen clarity, via precision, and copper finish** exceeded expectations.
-PCBWay’s service was fast, professional, and extremely helpful throughout the production process.
+With the **fine-pitch FT232RL IC**, pad accuracy and **ENIG finish** were crucial for easy soldering — and PCBWay’s work exceeded expectations.
+I also tried a **green solder mask** on this project, and the finish quality gave it a professional look far beyond a typical DIY tool.

 This project wouldn’t have been possible without their generous support.
 If you’re looking to manufacture professional-grade PCBs at an affordable price, I highly recommend checking them out.